 This tool is used when students begin to refine their search and have specific colleges they are interested in learning more about or to use as a comparison tool.

-- Listed below is a picture of the menu bar used for matchmaker and individual searches
+- Listed below is a table of the menu bar used for matchmaker and individual searches.

 |Type of School||Location||Campus Life||Activities & Sports||Majors & Academics||Admission||Cost & Financial aid||Deadlines|

 - You may scroll through each page by selecting next and the bottom of each page.